 Phrases & Idioms for Problems and Difficulties | Image

-Learn useful Idioms for Problems and Difficulties in English with meaning and examples.
+Expressions & Idioms for Problems and Difficulties with Meaning & Examples

 (An) Uphill Climb

 - Meaning: A difficult process